NEUROIMAGING / MAGNETIC RESONANCE

 - in 2006, an association between NFS and gadolinium contrast agent administration was demonstrated

-- most cases were reported after Omniscan and OptiMark administration, a small number after Magnevist
+- most cases were reported after the administration of Omniscan and OptiMark, less after Magnevist use

 - NSF is caused by a significantly prolonged elimination of contrast agents from the body